suntre/WorkManagementSystem/README.md

 # Technologies
 Api has been created using .NET 6 with Entity Framework, based on MsSQL localdb.
 For manual testing Swagger and Postman.
-Automation Tests using XUnit (To be done).
+Automation Tests using XUnit with AutoMoq, Fluent Assertions and Auto Fixture.
 Authentication done with JWT.

 # Working